davatorium/rofi/doc/rofi-theme.5.markdown

 ## Layout

 The new format allows the layout of the **rofi** window to be tweaked extensively.
-For each widget the themer can specify padding, margin, border, font and more.
+For each widget, the themer can specify padding, margin, border, font, and more.
-It even allows, as advanced feature, to pack widgets in a custom structure.
+It even allows, as an advanced feature, to pack widgets in a custom structure.

 ### Basic structure

-The whole view is build up out of boxes that pack other boxes or widgets.
+The whole view is made out of boxes that pack other boxes or widgets.
-The box can be either vertical or horizontal.
-This is loosely inspired [GTK](http://gtk.org/).
+The box can be vertical or horizontal.
+This is loosely inspired by [GTK](http://gtk.org/).

-The current layout of **rofi** is structured as follow:
+The current layout of **rofi** is structured as follows:

 ```
 |------------------------------------------------------------------------------------|